intuinno/academic-homepage/content/post/universal-intelligence.md

 While I agree with their informal definition, my main criticism lies in their formal definition.
 I think it has a faulty assumption that rewards are equivalent to the goals.
 Reward system is just one of a trick to achieve goals.

 Intelligence is the concept that originated from biological agent.
 Therefore goals are natural to explain in perspective of biological agent.
 Generally we can say that the goal is to spread gene.
 Intelligence is one of strategy to achieve this goal.
-What are other mechanisms?
+What are other strategies?
 Virus or bacteria have the strategy for lowering the cost of replication by hijacking to other system.
 Plant or phytoplankton choose the strategy of being self sufficient in addition to the lowering the cost of replication.
-Intelligence is more advanced strategy than this.
-Intelligence, especially based on neural circuitry, is selecting the behavior that will increase the chance of spreading gene according to the sensory input.
+Intelligence is more expensive strategy than these.
+Intelligence is selecting the behavior that will increase the chance of spreading gene according to the sensory input.
 This requires sensory system and central nerve system (CNS) or brain to process sensory information and control the actuators accordingly.

 {{< figure src="/img/intelligence-sense-act-think.png" title="Non-Intelligent vs Intelligent biological agents.
 Please note intelligence requires the sensory system and neural information processing system" numbered="true" lightbox="true" width="100%">}}

-However, at first the central nerve system was more simple.
+However, at first there are different levels in intelligence strategy.
+Agents such as earthworms have simple brains.
 It has hardcoded the mapping from sensory system to the corresponding actions using simple look-up table.
 This lookup table is updated with evolution.
 Therefore while there was no learning in individual agent, the species as a whole improved this hardcoded function.
 A good example will be an earthworm.
 Charles Darwin studied earthworms for over 30 years in his house and his book *The formation of vegetable mould, throuth the action of worms* sold more copies than *the origin of species*[^4].
 Earthworms have light receptors and vibration sensors.
 They move according to the light condition or the vibration caused by the moles.
-While this is drastic improvement over the random spreading of the bacteria, the problem with this approach is that it is very slow because the update to the neural circuit happens through evolution.
+While this is drastic improvement over the random spreading of the phytoplankton, the problem with this approach is that adaptation is very slow because the update to the neural circuit happens through evolution.

 [^4]: Making sense of earthworm senses from Earthwormwatch.org. [link](https://www.earthwormwatch.org/blogs/making-sense-earthworm-senses)